-Free Reference Letter Template To Whom It May Concern
+List Of Reference Letter Template To Whom It May Concern

 If You’re Sending A Letter To An Unknown Entity In Some Department, For Example, At Least Label It To “Dear [Department Name].”.

-[today’s date] dear [mr./mrs./ms./ to whom it may concern], i am writing to recommend [full name of the person you’re recommending] for [what you’re recommending them for]. “to whom it may concern” is a known traditional salutation, although it is slowly becoming obsolete.
-Web “to whom” and “concern” refer to whoever the recipient is;
+Web to whom it may concern: [today’s date] dear [mr./mrs./ms./ to whom it may concern], i am writing to recommend [full name of the person you’re recommending] for [what you’re recommending them for].
+Confirm that the person's performance and attitude was (at all times) satisfactory/exceeded expectations or standards.</p>

 More articles